ogradyc01/GoldenCheetah/UG_Compare-Pane_General.md

-Compare Pane: General (Version 3.1)
+Compare Pane: General (Version 3.2)
 ***

-The compare pane is a very powerful new feature of GoldenCheetah 3.1 - depending on the view you are on (Trends or Rides) it allows the comparison of
+The compare pane is a very powerful feature of GoldenCheetah - depending on the view you are on (Trends or Rides) it allows the comparison of
 * Date Ranges (Trends View) or
 * Rides and/or Intervals (Rides View) - which can even be mixed.